neopoly/bureau/README.md

 end
 ```

+#### Rails >= 3

-Bureau registers a xlsx mime type.
+Bureau use a Rails::Engine to register a xlsx mime type.
 You can render xlsx direct from your rails controller.

 ```ruby
 class SomeController < ApplicationController